Amsterdam sex crimes case: Richard van O.

+Edwin R.

+Edwin R., a 39-year-old employee at Het Hofnarretje daycare centre, was suspected of engaging in webcam sex with minors and possessing child pornography, and was released on bail on 3 March 2011.
+He was ultimately not prosecuted because the Public Prosecution Service expected that the length of any prison sentence imposed would be shorter than the time Edwin R. had already spent in pre-trial detention.

 Victims

-Miķelsons confessed to the abuse of 83 young children, but he is charged with abuse of 67 because some of the parents preferred to keep their children out of the court records owing to privacy concerns.
-The youngest of these children was 19 days old at the time the acts were committed.
-The abuse took place at the child care facilities where Miķelsons worked, at the homes of the children he babysat, and at Mikelson and Van Olffen's home.
-Miķelsons admitted abusing the children and suggested, according to media reports, that more children might have been involved.
+Miķelsons confessed to abusing 83 young children, but he has only been charged with abusing 67 of them, as some parents preferred to keep their children out of court records due to privacy concerns.
+The youngest child was just 19 days old when the abuse took place.
+The abuse took place at childcare facilities where Miķelsons worked, at the homes of children he babysat for, and at the home of Miķelsons and Van Olffen.
+According to media reports, Miķelsons admitted abusing the children and suggested that more children might have been involved.
 According to the prosecution (Openbaar Ministerie), Miķelsons carefully scouted his babysitting addresses for presence of heavy curtains and absence of nanny cams.
-He stopped the abuse when the children started to be able to talk.
+He stopped abusing them when they were old enough to talk.

 Trial

 The trial started on 12 March 2012 in the Court of Amsterdam (Rechtbank Amsterdam), a Dutch court of first instance.
 It took place at "de Bunker", a strongly defended courtroom in Amsterdam Nieuw-West.
 During the preliminary motions the parents of the children were granted the right to speak during the trial (a right normally only granted to direct victims), a decision which was challenged by Miķelsons' attorneys.
 Upon the granting of the right to speak, his lawyers (Wim Anker and Tjalling van der Goot) requested substitution (wraking) of the three judges, which was denied.
-The prosecution demanded a sentence of 20 years' imprisonment, followed by Involuntary commitment (TBS: Ter beschikkingstelling van de Staat) for Miķelsons and 12 years for Van Olffen.
+The prosecution demanded a sentence of 20 years' imprisonment, followed by involuntary commitment (TBS: Ter beschikkingstelling van de Staat) for Miķelsons and 12 years for Van Olffen.
 The TBS charge was based on a psychiatric report from the Pieter Baan Centre.
 The report was based solely on observation of his behaviour in prison, as Miķelsons had refused to cooperate with a psychiatric evaluation.
 According to the prosecution Miķelsons was "cold, calculating, refined and proud of his actions".
 Although Miķelsons pleaded guilty to the abuse, the defense demanded "almost full acquittal", stating that the search warrant for Mikelson and Van Olffen's house (and thus the photo and video evidence from the computers) had not been obtained correctly.

 On 20 April 2012, the hearings ended with the "last word" of the defendants (as is customary in Dutch criminal law).
 Miķelsons indicated that he was sorry about his acts and that he should have done more to prevent his acts from happening: